-If you have not done so already, please register for these webinars in order to receive invitations, by clicking the button below:
+Please register for the seminar in order to receive invitations, by clicking the button below:

-For questions, please contact our seminar coordinator Kaniskha Kacker
+For questions, please contact our seminar coordinator Debasis Mishra

 Our past webinars (some with recordings) have been archived here:

 Speaker: Gurbachan Singh, (Visiting Professor) Ashoka University

 Date and Time: 12 May 2023, 11:30 AM

 Abstract: The central bank faces a trade-off while using its interest rate